Dick Grayson: Skill and abilities

-While possessing no super-powers, his natural abilities and advanced technology mark Dick Grayson as being a renowned crime fighter; a natural prodigious athlete, Grayson is considered both an expert aerialist and acrobat from his training at a young age as an aerialist and later from Batman's rigorous training as sidekick and protégé as Robin.
-In combat, while Batman is his primary trainer, he has also received instruction in combat from Wildcat and Richard Dragon.
-A highly-skilled martial artist who blends each of his fighting styles to get the better of opponents, Grayson has mastered over a half-dozen styles while favoring Savate and Escrima.
-Other styles he is proficient in includes Judo, Aikido, Capoeira, Kung Fu, Jeet Kune Do, and Karate.
-Additionally, Grayson is considered a world-class detective with expertise on forensic science and criminology, holding a degree in the former.
+Despite possessing no superpowers, Grayson's abilities and use of technology made him an effective crime fighter.
+He is trained as an aerialist, a skill developed through his early years as a circus acrobat and his training thereafter as Batman's protégé, Robin.
+While Batman is his primary source of combat foundations, he has also trained under Wildcat and Richard Dragon.
+He is a martial artist proficient in over half a dozen of disciplines, with Savate and Escrima cited as the preferred styles, alongside training in Judo, Aikido, Capoeira, Kung Fu, Jeet Kune Do, and Karate.
+He also holds a degree in forensic science and has been described as an expert in criminology and detective work.

-A known superlative leader and tactician, the character is renowned for his trustworthy character among the superhero community in the DC Universe, having led numerous superhero teams.
-Grayson is also skilled in reading the body language of others with acute attention to detail, able to mentally noting discrepancies such as blink rates, underdeveloped skills, and signs of nervousness.
-He also uses this skill in tandem to his leadership abilities.
+A known superlative leader and tactician, Grayson is renowned for his trustworthy character among the superhero community in the DC Universe, having overseen numerous superhero teams.
+He is also skilled in reading the body language of others with acute attention to detail, able to mentally note discrepancies such as blink rates, underdeveloped skills, and signs of nervousness.
+He uses this skill in tandem with his leadership abilities.
 Grayson has also received extensive espionage training from Helena Bertinelli.
-Among Grayson's other repertoire of skills includes disguise, computer hacking, and escape artistry.
+Miscellaneous faculties among his repertoire of skills include disguise, computer hacking, and escape artistry.

 Equipment and resources

 The character's resources has varied overtime; due to his affiliation with Batman and connection to his alter-ego's wealth and companies (i.e WayneTech), Grayson's resources are frequently shared with his mentor and other members of the Batman family.
 In portrayals emphasizing his independence, the character has had a sizeable trust fund managed by financial expert Lucius Fox able to maintain his equipment, rights to Haly's Circus, and (covert) ownership of his apartment building in Blüdhaven.
 He has also once inherited a sizeable fortune from Alfred Pennyworth upon his death.

-As Nightwing, he is typically armed with twin Eskrima sticks made from an unbreakable polymer.
+As Nightwing, he is typically armed with twin Eskrima sticks.
 He also carries several dozen modified batarangs (called wing-dings) along with de-cel jump lines and gas capsules.